VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Interval for checking for changes in Vultr.
 This works only if vultr_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#vultr_sd_configs for details  (default 30s)
   -promscrape.yandexcloudSDCheckInterval duration
      Interval for checking for changes in Yandex Cloud API.
 This works only if yandexcloud_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs/#yandexcloud_sd_configs for details (default 30s)
+  -promscrape.firstScrapeInterval duration
+     Interval for calculate start time for the first scrape from ScrapeURL and labels.
+By default is disabled.
+If you want to see the first datapoint faster, just set this value to cover the scrape interval for spread load on the first scrape. (default 0s)
   -pushmetrics.disableCompression
      Whether to disable request body compression when pushing metrics to every -pushmetrics.url -pushmetrics.extraLabel array